 When it comes to setting up your Budget, you’ll have more success if you pick a method that works for you.
 Here’s 3 ways to make your Budget happen:

 - Budget envelopes: This will work for you if you’re struggling with overspending.
 The Budget envelope method identifies your needs and wants and provides each item with an envelope filled with cash, whether that’s your morning coffee money or your Lululemon fund.
 What’s great about using cash is that the money you put in each envelope is finite – when it’s gone, it’s gone and you can’t overspend.
 We also feel the effect of spending cash more so than when we use a card, so your spending behaviour may change.
-The Budget envelopes method will work better with gorgeous looking envelopes that you’ll actually want to use so check out these funky looking envelopes to get started or upgrade to the portable wallet and envelopes so that you can budget on the move.
+The Budget envelopes method will work better with gorgeous looking envelopes that you’ll actually want to use so check out these funky looking envelopes to get started.

 - Every dollar has a job: This will work for you if you think you’re bad at budgeting.
 The You Need a Budget (YNAB) approach is centred on the idea that every dollar has a job in your Budget so that you map out a plan for all your spending.
 It also includes breaking down big expenses so that you plan for these in your monthly budget and to start saving money now so that you get to the point where this month’s expenses are covered by last month’s paycheck.
 If you’re looking for a system that will help you get better with budgeting and prioritising your spending, check out the YNAB method and its approach to breaking the paycheck to paycheck cycle or download the YNAB app.